sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/10binarySearchTreesBSTsBasicOperations.md

 **When will we find the next larger parent?**

 * As long as the current node is not null and it is a right child of the parent, the parent cannot be the next larger node.
-* Only once we find that the current node is a left child of the parent, it is the next larger node.
+* Only once we find that the current node is a left child of the parent, the `parent` is the next larger node.

 ```kotlin
 var currentNode = subjectNode